After 99 days in decline, price for gasoline up a penny - KTVZ

 The national average price rose to about $3.68 per gallon, according to the AAA, but prices have been in steady decline.
 Wednesday’s average is lower than the week-ago average of $3.70 per gallon and well below last month’s average of $3.90 per gallon.

-Prices declined for 14 consecutive weeks, the longest streak since 2015, according to energy analysts.

-“All streaks have to end at some point, and the national average for a gallon of gas has fallen $1.34 since its peak in mid-June,” said Andrew Gross, AAA spokesperson.
-“But there are big factors tugging on global oil prices—war, COVID, economic recession, and hurricane season.
-All this uncertainty could push oil prices higher, likely resulting in slightly higher pump prices.”

-Prices soared above $5 per gallon over the summer due to increased travel and the war in Ukraine, adding to financial pressure on families and a creating a potential headache for the Biden administration.
+Prices soared above $5 per gallon over the summer adding to financial pressure on families and a creating a potential headache for the Biden administration.
 While the White House has no role in determining what you pay at the pump, gas prices are always a political issue.

 The cost of almost everything has spiked as the global economy emerges from the pandemic, but the price of gasoline is something Americans watched ticking higher daily this year at every corner gas station.